 Drs.
 Benjamin & Robinson have facilitated lectures on priority populations at Jackson State University, Tulane University, Dillard University, Binghamton University, Southern University, the University of Louisiana at Monroe, and Loyola University Chicago.
 A past Tulane lecture - "A Symptom of Bigger Issues: Exploring Black LGBT Health Disparities", can be heard here.

-CROPs' partner BACH Therapeutic Counseling Services (in conjunction with Heart 2 Heart Counseling and Consulting), offers a FREE bi-monthly support group session for transgender, non-binary, and gender non-conforming community members.
-The group is being facilitated by Alaiyia Nicole Williams, MSW, LCSW, and co-facilitated by Dr. Michael L. Benjamin-Robinson, DSW, LCSW-BACS.
-Call 504-677-8854 for more information.
+CROPs' partner BACH Therapeutic Counseling Services (in conjunction with Heart 2 Heart Counseling and Consulting) offer FREE bi-monthly support group sessions for a) transgender, non-binary, and gender non-conforming community members and b) SGL/Gay Black Men.
+The groups are facilitated by Alaiyia Nicole Williams, DSW candidate, LCSW, and Michael L. Benjamin-Robinson, DSW, LCSW-BACS.
+To learn more information, click here.